FYSETC/FYSETC-TFT81050/README.md

 Then compile the firmware and upload, if you don't know how to , follow our F6 wiki [here](https://wiki.fysetc.com/F6_V1.3/).
 Check the compile part.

+There is a F6_1.3.hex file at this repo , if you can't make a right firmware, try this example firmware first to test your hardware.

 #### wiring
 ![](images/F6-FTDI.png)